ramkannan-s/apac-workshop/01-artifactory-essentials/1b-creating-repositories/README.md

   <img src="/01-artifactory-essentials/images/docker-prod-local.png" alt="mame the repo" style="height: 100px; width:100px;"/>

-## Step2 - Remote Repository - Docker
+## Step 2 - Remote Repository - Docker

 -  Add a remote repository to cache docker images from docker hub or any other external registries.